 Great teachers understand balance.

-By coming to class with a sense of purpose, some organization that enables them to use time well, and real enthusiasm helps great teachers get a lot out of students.
 Great teachers stay positive even when dealing with the negative.
 They understand that people learn in different ways.
 Telling, demonstrating, reviewing students’ work in action, and repetition can all be keys to learning.
 Great teachers also read their classrooms.
 When kids are fidgeting too much or down in spirit, it might be time to try something new or move to an activity that is a class favorite.

 Great teachers connect with their students.

-Finding ways to engage students might mean being able to relate on subject matters beyond the intended course.
 An English teacher might relate to students by sharing her love of movies.
-I’ve always found it valuable to meet 10 minute before court time for practices in order to not only cover the practice agenda, but also to connect with players on something different than just basketball.
-Topics of conversation have included what’s going on at school, pop culture and news events.
-Connecting with players is also a lot about creativity.
-Teaching some of the fundamental skills with the number of repetitions required can get boring without adding some element of creativity, e.g. a game element with 2 teams competing.
-Having themed practices ranging from “Hat Day” to “Motown Appreciation Night” helped many players look forward to our next basketball event practices.
+I’ve always found it valuable to meet 10 minutes before court time for practices to cover the practice agenda and connect with players on something other than basketball.
+Topics of conversation have included what’s going on at school, pop culture, and news events.

 Great teachers know the value of reviewing their student’s work.

-It seems like clockwork in our community that after the first few weeks of school, a parent/teacher night is held enabling parents to get a view as to how their child is adjusting to school.
-Giving players and parents an early review as to how things are going on the basketball team is also important.
-Usually, after the first tournament, I’ll send an individual email out to each player’s parent letting them know a few of the good things that their player is contributing to the team.
-I ask the parent to please communicate this info to their child as well.
-From a player’s perspective, to receive positive feedback from both the coach and a parent can frequently be a huge boost to their confidence.
+It is also important to give players and parents an early review of how things are going on the basketball team.
+Usually, after the first tournament, I’ll send an individual email to each player’s parent, letting them know a few of the good things their player is contributing to the team.

 Great teachers know the value of reviewing their own work.

-At certain points in the school year or season; great teachers and coaches reflect on their own work.
-What does my class or team need right now?
-What’s working?
-What’s not?
-Make adjustments.
-Sometimes small mid-course adjustments can make a big difference.
 One of my teams had a hard time dealing with presses.
 We had lost two close games to teams who pressed hard.
-In reflecting on the losses, we decided we needed more time spent in practices on breaking presses and better techniques on how to break them.
-These adjustments made a big difference and we didn’t lose another game the rest of the season.
+In reflecting on the losses, we decided we needed more time spent in practices on breaking presses and better techniques for doing so.

 Great teachers know how to act on test days.

 Just as most great trial lawyers will tell you that cases are won or lost before they reach court in research and preparation, most great basketball coaches know that games are won based on practice and preparation.
-Great basketball coaches like John Wooden, Dean Smith and Don Meyer were all great teachers.
-Focus on the preparation and practice; and the games will take care of themselves.

 O’Halloran is the author of 4 basketball books.